- Interactive Questions

 humoral: Pertaining to extracellular fluid such as plasma and lymph.
 The term humoral immunity is used to denote antibody-mediated immune responses.

-hybridoma: Hybrid cell line obtained by fusing a lymphoid tumor cell with a lymphocyte which then has both the immortality of the tumor cell and the effector function (e.g. monoclonal antibody secretion) of the lymphocyte.
+hybridoma: Hybrid cell line obtained by fusing a lymphoid tumor cell with a lymphocyte that then has both the immortality of the tumor cell and the effector function (e.g., monoclonal antibody secretion) of the lymphocyte.

-hypersensitivity: Excessive immune response which leads to undesirable consequences, e.g. tissue or organ damage.
+hypersensitivity: Excessive immune response that leads to undesirable consequences (e.g., tissue or organ damage).

-hypervariable regions: Those amino acid sequences within the immunoglobulin and T-cell receptor variable regions which show the greatest variability and contribute most to the antigen or peptide–MHC binding site.
+hypervariable regions: Those amino acid sequences within the immunoglobulin and T-cell receptor variable regions that show the greatest variability and contribute most to the antigen or peptide–MHC binding site.

-idiotope: An epitope made up of amino acids within the variable region of an antibody or T-cell receptor which reacts with an anti-idiotope.
+idiotope: An epitope made up of amino acids within the variable region of an antibody or T-cell receptor that reacts with an anti-idiotope.

-idiotype: The complete set of idiotopes in the variable region of an antibody or T-cell receptor which react with an anti-idiotypic serum.
+idiotype: The complete set of idiotopes in the variable region of an antibody or T-cell receptor that react with an anti-idiotypic serum.

 idiotype network: A regulatory network based on interactions of idiotypes and anti-idiotypes present on antibodies and T-cell receptors.

-immune complex: Complex of antibody bound to antigen which may also contain complement components.
+immune complex: Complex of antibody bound to antigen that may also contain complement components.

 immunoadsorption: Method for removal of antibody or antigen by allowing it to bind to solid phase antigen or antibody.

-immunogen: Any substance which elicits an immune response.
-Whilst all immunogens are antigens, not all antigens are immunogens (see hapten).
+immunogen: Any substance that elicits an immune response.
+Although all immunogens are antigens, not all antigens are immunogens (see hapten).

-immunological synapse: A contact point between the T-cell and antigen-presenting cell which is generated by reorganization and clustering of cell surface molecules in lipid rafts.
-The synapse facilitates interactions between TCR and MHC and between adhesion molecules, thereby potentiating the TCR-mediated activation signal.
+immunological synapse: A contact point between the T-cell and antigen-presenting cell that is generated by reorganization and clustering of cell surface molecules in lipid rafts.
+The synapse facilitates interactions between TCR and MHC, co-stimulatory and adhesion molecules, thereby potentiating the TCR-mediated activation signal.

 immunotoxin: A biochemical conjugate, or recombinant fusion protein, consisting of an immune targeting molecule such as an antibody or antibody fragment together with a cytotoxic molecule.